jimenez2society/-pwdg-/README.md

 #### 7. Now lets see the conditionals in action.
 These a very self explanatory if you've worked with javascript so I'm not going to go into detail but there is one thing that I want to point out.

-#### 8. Notice how I can call `.isEmpty()` on the `trueOptions` array, this is because I set a method on `Array.prototype` so arrays can check itself for occupancy.
+#### 8. Notice how I can call `.isEmpty()` on the `trueOptions` array, this is because I set a method on `Array.prototype` so that arrays can check itself for occupancy.
 Check the file `./lib/prototypes.js` for more info

-#### 9. Then we just check to make sure length is less than 8 and greater than 128
+#### 9. Then we just check that length is less than 8 and greater than 128

-#### 10. If everything passes then we set `this.errors = null` then loop until we reach the specified `length` number, pushing a random character to the `genPassword` with each loop using the `this.randomize` method to randomize the characters being pushed
+#### 10. If everything passes then we set `this.errors = null` then loop until we reach the specified `length` number.
+Pushing a random character to the `genPassword` array with each loop using the `this.randomize` method to randomize the characters being pushed.

 <br/>